Our Environment

 We have already eliminated 95 percent of single use plastics across the group and aim to be fully free of single use plastics by 2026.
 Hyatt Centric is already fully single use plastic free.
 We continue to replace plastic items with reusable or biodegradable alternatives and communicate these efforts to guests throughout their stay.

-Guests will be able to slow down and reconnect with nature through immersive experiences, educational workshops and activities designed to foster appreciation of the local ecosystem.
-Yew Point is more than a place to stay.
-It is a restorative retreat within 145 acres of wildflower meadows, ancient forest and natural shoreline, created to inspire a deeper connection with the world around us.
+- 🍃 Reconnect with Nature: Guests can slow down and immerse themselves in workshops and activities designed to foster appreciation of the local ecosystem.
+Yew Point is a restorative retreat within 145 acres of wildflower meadows, ancient forest, and natural shoreline.